 Established filmmakers will often tell you that writing, directing and producing a film is merely ten percent of the equation.
 The remaining 90% of a filmmakers effort is finding their independent film distribution.

 This two-day masterclass is lead by writer/director Simon Hunter and distributor and marketing expert Jonathan Sadler.
 Together they form an invincible team with over fifty films produced and distributed between them.
 They worked together on Simon’s award-winning film Edie starring Sheila Hancock.

 What you will learn

-Day one: Designing your film for the market
+Session 1: Designing your film for the market (Tuesday 13th April)

 Learn how a filmmaker can predict their film’s success by researching their intended audience.